Lemon Law / Choosing an Attorney

-As of Monday, September 26, 2016, we have successfully handled over 75,000 individual Lemon Law / Breach of Warranty cases, having recovered more than $140 million for clients while representing them without charge.
-That's more than 15 years of real Lemon Law experience; not "general practice", "personal injury", or some other legal work.
+As of Wednesday, February 21, 2024, we have successfully handled over 100,000 individual Lemon Law and Breach of Warranty cases, having recovered more than $140 million for clients while representing them without charge.
+That's more than 20 years of real Lemon Law experience; not "general practice", "personal injury", or some other legal work.

 The principals of the firm, Bob Silverman and Craig Kimmel, seek only aggressive, knowledgeable, and motivated attorneys and staff to ensure that the pressure stays on the manufacturer to resolve the dispute to your satisfaction.
 If a fair and reasonable outcome is not reached, we will do whatever is reasonable and necessary to prepare the winning case for trial, and we will try that case to verdict, again without charge to our clients.
 It is that commitment to doing things methodically and purposefully that is the hallmark of our approach.